 The Opal Ticketing System uses an Opal card for ticketing and/or payment.
 An Opal card includes:

-- a contactless smartcard which is a physical Opal card or a Opal Digital Card; and
+- a contactless smartcard which is a physical Opal card and

 - an Approved Payment Device (Device) which includes a debit, credit, prepaid card or smart device of a class approved by TfNSW.